On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Introduction

 The vector valued Sobolev space $W^{1,p}(M,\ell^\infty)$ is a Banach space and $W^{1,p}(M,\Heis^n)$ is equipped with the metric inherited from the norm.
 Our definition is different than that provided by Capogna and Lin \cite{capognal}, but it is equivalent, see Subsection~\ref{capogna-lin-remark} for details.

-One may wonder if it would be better to define the space $W^{1,p}(M,\Heis^n)$ with an isometric embedding of $\Heis^n$ into a Banach space different than $\ell^\infty$.
+One may wonder if it would be possible to define the space $W^{1,p}(M,\Heis^n)$ via an isometric embedding of $\Heis^n$ into a Banach space different than $\ell^\infty$.
 Recently Cheeger and Kleiner \cite[Theorem~1.6]{CK1}, \cite[Theorem~4.2]{CK2} proved that $\Heis^n$ does not admit a bi-Lipschitz embedding into any Banach space with the Radon-Nikodym property.
 Separable dual spaces and reflexive spaces (separable or not) have the Radon-Nikodym property.
-In view of this result there is a little hope to replace $\ell^\infty$ by a better space in the definition of $W^{1,p}(M,\Heis^n)$.
+In view of this result there is little hope to replace $\ell^\infty$ by a better space in the definition of $W^{1,p}(M,\Heis^n)$.

+As in the case of mappings between manifolds, Lipschitz mappings $\lip(M,\ell^\infty)$ are dense in $W^{1,p}(M,\Heis^n)$, but the question is whether we can take the approximating sequence from $\lip(M,\Heis^n)$.
+It turns out that this is not always possible.